merely-useful/r-rse/appendices/assignments.md

 ### Third project: Creating a package as a team

-This assignment is *optional* as it depends on multiple factors like class size, duration of course, or virtual vs in-person settings.
+This assignment is *optional* as it depends on multiple factors like class size, duration of the course, or virtual vs in-person settings.
 This would be the third and final deliverable for the course.
 There are no final exercises in each chapter that learners need to complete related to this assignment.
 Exercises and the structure of the group work would be determined by the instructor.
 This